hoelzl/python-programmierer/Examples/MessageQueueDist/README.md

 # Message Queue

-An example program that simulates a very simple message queue to demonstrate Python packages and the distribution of Python programs.
+An example program that simulates a very simple message queue to demonstrate Python packages, and the distribution of Python programs.

 Build source and binary distributions with the command

 ```shell script
 python setup.py sdist bdist_wheel
 ```
-in the root directory (i.e., the directory where `setup.py` lives.
+in the root directory (i.e., the directory where `setup.py` lives).

 To install the package, change into the `dist` directory and install it with pip: